Teletubbies: Live events

 To commemorate the tenth anniversary of the premiere of Teletubbies, a series of events took place from March to April 2007.
 The characters headlined an invitation-only event in London on 21 March 2007.
 They appeared in New York City's Times Square, Grand Central Terminal, and Apollo Theater.
 They were also interviewed on NBC's The Today Show in an episode that included the first televised appearance of the actors without their costumes.
 A partnership was formed with Isaac Mizrahi in which Mizrahi designed Teletubbies-inspired bags to be auctioned off to benefit charities.
 A new line of clothing was launched at the Pop-Up Shop and other speciality stores.
 New York City mayor Mike Bloomberg announced 28 March 2007 "Teletubbies Day" and gave the key to the city to the Teletubbies.
 Following their show in New York, the Teletubbies went on their first live European tour, performing in London, Paris, Bremen, Darmstadt, Halle, Hamburg, Köln, and Hannover.

 In January 2016, costumed Teletubbies characters appeared at the American International Toy Fair.
 In April 2016, the series' premiere on the Greek Nickelodeon channel was advertised with a series of appearances by the Teletubbies at malls throughout Athens.
 This began with a live show at Avenue Mall on 16 April, which featured both the Teletubbies and a host from the network.
-Throughout May 2016, the characters appeared on various breakfast television programmes to promote the upcoming series debut on Nick Jr. in the United States.
+Throughout May 2016, the characters appeared on various breakfast television programmes to promote the upcoming series debut on the Nick Jr. Channel in the United States.